gramineproject/gramine-scaffolding/Documentation/templates.rst

 ``python-plain`` framework's helloworld example.

-What templates are rendered for a particular app is defined by the framework, but there are some templates common to all frameworks, like ``Dockerfile`` or ``app.manifest.template``.
+What templates are rendered for a particular app is defined by the framework, but there are some templates common to all frameworks, like :file:`scag-client.toml`.
+Some have common rendered path, but are almost always rendered from framework-specific template (like :file:`.scag/app.manifest.template` rendered from :file:`frameworks/{<framework>}/app.manifest.template`) or have a common base template, but frameworks inherit from base template and customise it in some way (this is the case of :file:`.scag/Dockerfile` rendered from :file:`frameworks/{<framework>}/Dockerfile`, all of which ``{% extends 'Dockerfile' %}`` ).
 If you need to override a template specific to a framework, unfortunately you need to look into SCAG source to find the exact template name.

 SCAG uses `Jinja templates <https://jinja.palletsprojects.com/>`__.
-Introduction of this template language is outside of scope for this document, which will only describe concepts needed to explain, how SCAG uses those templates.
+Introduction to this template language is outside of scope for this document, which will only describe concepts needed to explain, how SCAG uses those templates.

 Template names, paths and inheritance